Kaleab213/face-classification/README.md

 # face-classification
-An Image Classification model that can classify faces.
+A Computer Vision Image Classification model that can classify faces.

 Trained with more than 1600 datasets
 Tested with about 500 datasets